heuzef/eggnoggpi/README.md

 ## Setup the screen

-Since we installed raspbian lite on the pi, we'll need to install xorg and set it to auto login on boot, to achieve that, we'll install nodm and xutils
+Since we installed raspbian lite on the pi, we'll need to install xorg and set it to auto login on boot, to achieve that, we'll install nodm.

 ```
-sudo apt install nodm
+sudo apt install nodm libsdl2-2.0-0
 ```

 ## Clone the repo of project